Automation Anywhere for Salesforce 3.4 Release Notes

-Review the new and changed features in RPA Bots for Salesforce version 3.4.
+Review the new and changed features in Automation Anywhere for Salesforce version 3.4.

 Supported Automation Anywhere Enterprise versions